-The lazy days of summer are here and for many that means taking a long-awaited vacation filled with sun and fun.
+The lazy days of summer are here and for many, that means taking a long-awaited vacation filled with sun and fun.
 While travel offers a host of health benefits, like lowering your blood pressure and stress levels, it can also lead to unforeseen illnesses and pitfalls.
 Fortunately, a little planning and foresight can keep you healthy and safe while vacationing this summer.

 You tick through your list.
 Icy water bottle?
 Check.
 Sunscreen with the highest SPF you can find?
 Check.
 Trusty, wide-brimmed hat?
 Check.

 Not so fast.
 Did you know super-cold drinks can make your stomach cramp?
-Or that other things, like how well you slept last night or what medicines you’re taking could affect how well your body adjusts to the heat?
+Or that other thing, like how well you slept last night or what medicines you’re taking could affect how well your body adjusts to the heat?
 They also have a lot to do with whether you feel well or get sick in extreme temperatures.

 If you’re an outdoor-type, you might believe you know how to prepare for the heat.
 But it actually takes more thought and planning than you might think,